josmar-crwdstffng/angular/aio/content/guide/reviewing-content.md

 </div>

-This reviewed date indicates when someone last reviewed the topic to ensure that its contents were accurate.
+This reviewed date indicates when someone last reviewed the topic to ensure that the associated contents were accurate.

 You can review a topic using either the GitHub user interface or in an editor on your local machine.
 You can also review any topic that you like.